 If you want to restore files from Time Machine, make sure your Mac is running.
 Click “Enter Time Machine”, find the previous file or folder, and then click “Restore.”

 Besides Time Machine, you can try other great backup and restore software such as Carbon Copy Cloner (CCC) and SuperDuper.

 1. Direct Upgrade in Mac App Store

-Generally, you can upgrade your system directly in the Mac App Store by clicking “Check for Updates” or click the following link to download macOS High Sierra:
+Generally, you can upgrade your system directly in the Mac App Store by clicking “Check for Updates” or click here to download macOS High Sierra.

 If you use a Beta version, you still need to click the link above to download the system, or go to the developer’s website for download information.

 If you want to choose “USB clean upgrade”, check the detailed information below.